How to Choose Cabinet Hardware

 Standard screws are generally suitable for typical cabinet door and drawer front thicknesses used in modern kitchens.

-If your cabinetry differs significantly from standard specifications, measuring panel thickness in advance will ensure appropriate fixings are selected.
+If your cabinetry differs significantly from standard specifications, measuring panel thickness in advance will help ensure appropriate fixings are selected.

 Can cabinet handles be installed on MDF or painted cabinetry?